 We have all heard the phrase, "the early bird catches the worm."
 This phrase is true for prepared travel nurses.
-An impressive portfolio can be the 'wow' factor that catches a recruiter's time and attention.
-Though burdensome, compliance documentation is essential for all travel nursing assignments, and a complete portfolio with all the required documentation prepared ahead of time sets travel nurses up for success when they are ready to sign a competitive travel contract.
+An impressive portfolio can be the 'wow' factor that catches a recruiter's time and attention and help you land your next travel nursing job.
+Though burdensome, compliance documentation is essential for all travel assignments, and a complete portfolio with all the required nurse documentation prepared ahead of time sets travel nurses up for success when they are ready to sign a competitive contract for their nursing license.

 Standing out in the crowd is not the only perk to having an accessible portfolio with easily accessed documentation.
-An organized and accessible portfolio produced at the speed of lightning will keep your stress level down by smoothing out the onboarding process.
+An organized and accessible portfolio produced at the speed of lightning will keep your stress level down by smoothing out the onboarding process so you can focus on patient care.
 In addition, the ability to create legible, transparent, concise, and timely documents can make the difference between landing a timely assignment from the top of your list or getting your assignment canceled.

 Organize Your Files Into 4 Main Categories